Friday, September 13, 2024

 Sun down, moon up... lachine canal

 As the sun descended behind this tree, it appeared to burst forth out of the branches.
 It is an immensely difficult effect to create, and not the first time I have tried it.
 To start I applied the sun in the background using concentric rings of yellow, orange, pale red, pale cyan and blue.
 As it dried I applied the background trees and worked on filling in the foreground with a light and airy field of grass with shadows, and the edge of the Lachine canal with black fencing.
-Then came the hard part, the tree had to be over-painted using several variations, starting with a cool grey trunk, then multi-coloured brances of dark red, dark green and black.
+Then came the hard part, the tree had to be over-painted using several variations, starting with a cool grey trunk, then multi-coloured branches of dark red, dark green and black.
 Meanwhile the brush texturing and detailing needed to disintegrate into the intense core of the sun.
 The illusion is quite complete, it seems almost the same as what it looked like.
 The neat thing is that a camera could never take this picture, but a person can make a painting.
 I honestly felt so rotten after work, I didn't think I would paint anything good today, but instead the location, the quiet, the sunset, somehow resulted in some classics like the reflection of the gantry crane, and this painting of the setting sun through tree.

 Setting sun through tree, watercolour 6 x 7.5" cold press, September 2024